-The Lesbian & Gay Foundation are currently recruiting, training and empowering a group of volunteers to ensure that the health and care needs of lesbian, gay and bisexual (LGB) people are recognised through facilitating interaction between seldom heard LGB voices and NHS organisations.
+LGBT Foundation are currently recruiting, training and empowering a group of volunteers to ensure that the health and care needs of lesbian, gay, bisexual and trans (LGBT) people are recognised through facilitating interaction between seldom heard community voices and primary care services.

-Whether we only need access to health and social care services when we are sick or need support, or if we depend on regular support to improve the quality of our lives and sometimes even save our lives, we can and should feel able to make a real difference to the way our health services are run.
+Whether we only need access to primary care services when we are sick or need support, or if we depend on regular support to improve the quality of our lives and sometimes even save our lives, we can and should feel able to make a real difference to the way these services are run.

-This is especially important if we think we haven’t been listened to, our needs as lesbian, gay and bisexual people haven’t been taken into consideration in the past, or our voices are not currently being heard.
+This is especially important if we think we haven’t been listened to as lesbian, gay,bisexual and trans people and if our needs and wishes haven’t been taken into consideration in the past, or our voices are not currently being heard.

-We know that many LGB people may worry about accessing services for fear of experiencing discrimination or even hostility on the grounds of their sexual orientation and it is imperative that we overcome this to enable health providers to become more aware of the needs of lesbian,gay and bisexual communities and how to best address them.
+We know that many LGBT people may worry about accessing services for fear of experiencing discrimination or even hostility on the grounds of their sexual orientation, gender identity or trans status and it is imperative that we overcome this to enable health providers to become more aware of the needs of LGBT communities and how to best address them.

 If you identify as lesbian,gay,bisexual and/or trans and would like to share your experiences of primary care services to help inform others and to ensure that services understand the needs of LGBT people,please contact: firstname.lastname@example.org